thdtjsdn/as3-reflection/README.md

 #AS3 Reflection#

-Small AS3 reflection for AVM2(avmplus) without access rights or bytecode modification.
+Small AS3 reflection for AVM2.
-Does not use leaky XML-version of describeType.
+Does not use memory expensive XML-version of describeType.

 Example: